Frequently Asked Questions

 The paper I really love right now is Stillman & Birn Zeta Series.
-I also use Fabriano Hot Press watercolor paper, Stonehenge and Arches Hot Press watercolor paper.
+I also use Fabriano Hot Press watercolor paper, Stonehenge, Strathmore Medium weight drawing paper and Arches Hot Press watercolor paper.

-Kim Longpoint pencil sharpeners are the hand sharpeners I carry with me all the time.
-I also use Dahle rotary sharpeners which I modify to make the point even sharper.
+Kum Longpoint pencil sharpeners are the hand sharpeners I carry with me all the time.
+I also use Steadler rotary sharpeners and the Dahle rotary sharpeners which I modify to make the point even sharper.
 The link to a post explaining how to modify your own sharpener is here.

-I always spray fix my pencils once they are complete and sometimes I also coat them with a transparent acrylic matte medium.
-Both of these allow me to work back into the piece if needed.
+I always spray fix my pencils once they are complete and sometimes I also coat them with a transparent acrylic matte or clear medium.

 For oil painting I use Liqutex and Old Holland oil paints but use them very thinly in washes, except when I want thickness and texture in a piece.
 I use a combination of Liquin, thickened linseed oil and thinner to thin the paints.

 2. How long have you been a professional artist?

 I have been working in this field full time since 1988, but I really didn’t feel like I started in earnest until after my son was born in 2002.
 Before kids I thought I never had time to do the things or the art I wanted to do, but then once I had a child I couldn’t really figure out what I had been doing all that time.
 Time is precious and I really learned how to focus after my son was born and again after our daughter was born.